 By Carla Anderson

-The number of Kansans who selected a private health insurance plan through the federal marketplace grew by more than 8,000 in January and totaled 22,388 as of Feb.
-1 according a U.S. Department of Health and Human Services enrollment report.
-About 9,000 more qualified for Medicaid or the Children’s Health Insurance Program (CHIP).
+The number of Kansans who selected a private health insurance plan through the federal marketplace grew to 29,309 as of March 1 according a U.S. Department of Health and Human Services enrollment report.
+After five months of open enrollment, Kansas is at about 70 percent of the federal government’s target for signups.
+An additional 10,300 people have qualified for Medicaid or the Children’s Health Insurance Program (CHIP) since Oct.
+1. While Kansas is not expanding its Medicaid program, many people who are seeking private insurance are qualifying under existing eligibility rules.

 Four insurance companies are offering policies through the marketplace in Kansas: Blue Cross and Blue Shield of Kansas City, Blue Cross and Blue Shield of Kansas, Coventry Health and Life Insurance, and Coventry Health Care of Kansas.
 You can see which companies are available in a particular county at insureKS.org.
 The four companies are offering a total of 72 plan options.